 You can double check the nginx configuration if the cerbot has successfully written the config for ssl certificates and for HTTPS redirection.
 Cerbot will restart the nginx once it’f finished with config you should have your domain/website secured and running with the active SSL.

 Let’s encrypt service, even though free and very popular among the tech world, it is a good option to secure some types of websites.
 Although, their free certificates are not recommended to use on e-commerce web sites for an example or any type of site that needs to pass and store very sensitive data(credit cards and similar).
 That’s why by default it’s recommended to have a short renewal time for SSL certificates.
-On that note, Let’s encrypt isn’t the only free option to use.
-Cloudflare has the same option to provide free SSL’s and can be used to secure your Nginx website as well.
-If you’re interested in this option, you can check out the post on this link.

 Thank you for your time…